 Nala is a program that combats poverty and oppression by teaching women to sew and paying them a fair wage for their work while raising awareness about gender inequality.

 Nala is designed as a long-term, sustainable solution to elevate the status of women through enterprise.
-Our program provides a living wage to women in East Africa who have lived in abject poverty and have experienced things such as forced labor, Female Genital Mutilation (FGM), forced marriage, and gender inequality.
-The income for these women is generated by the sale of Nala’s garments in the USA.
+Our program provides a living wage to women in East Africa and St. Louis, Mo who have lived in abject poverty and have experienced things such as forced labor, Female Genital Mutilation (FGM), forced marriage, and gender inequality.
 We work across religious and cultural divides, amongst women who desire to be an agent of hope and peace in the communities in which they live.
+Our sewing rooms provide beginner, and intermediate training programs while advancing women to paid positions when they complete their training.

 In coordination with this project we employ refugee women in St. Louis, MO who are part of a team that designs and creates sample pieces of the garments produced in East Africa.